 Compared to other big cities around the world, salaries in Toronto are lower.
 That is compensated by lower prices of mostly everything.
 The only exception to that is a very significant one – housing.
 But before we turn our full attention to that, let’s stay on lighter matters for a while.

 Groceries, clothes, and consumer goods are mostly less expensive than in many counterparts.
-The same goes for dinner at a restaurant or a pint down the local pub.
+The same goes for dinner at a restaurant or a pint down at the local pub.
 Food is, by all accounts, excellent.

-After a while, as you get the knack of twists and turns of “The Big Smoke” (now you know another nickname of this place), you’ll certainly find even better prices at a supermarket in an alley behind your workplace or in a cozy bar two blocks away from your home.
+After a while, as you get the knack of twists and turns of “The Big Smoke” (now you know another nickname for this place), you’ll certainly find even better prices at a supermarket in an alley behind your workplace or in a cozy bar two blocks away from your home.
 Give some time to the search, and you won’t be disappointed.

 Now, since “where to sleep” is as important as “what to eat and drink,” let’s talk about housing.